 All sanctions, including ones that target remuneration, represent a form of public censure.
-The choice of sanction in any particular case will be based on a variety of factors, such as:12
+The choice of sanction in any particular case will be based on a variety of factors, such as:

-- The nature of the code breach, - Whether the elected official knowingly breached the code. - Steps taken by the official to mitigate or remedy the contravention, and - Whether the breach was the official's first contravention or a repeat event.
+- The nature of the code breach, - Whether the elected official knowingly breached the code, - Steps taken by the official to mitigate or remedy the contravention, and - Whether the breach was the official's first contravention or a repeat event.

 The threat of public censure, irrespective of the exact sanction chosen, will at times serve as an effective disincentive to less than responsible conduct.
 In cases involving officials who have no interest in protecting local government institutions or the broader system, however, the threat of public censure may not hold great weight in and of itself.
-Indeed, in some of these cases, officials may use public censure as a weapon to rally supporters who feel unrepresented by the sitting governing body, or shut out of the broader system of democratic government.
+Indeed, in some of these cases, officials may use public censure as a weapon to rally supporters who feel unrepresented by the sitting government.
 These same officials may, however, be impacted by sanctions that limited their ability to participate on committees, access local government offices,

-10 The legislation in British Columbia and in other provinces does not give local governments the ability eject an elected official from office, or disqualify the individual from
+The legislation in British Columbia and in other provinces does not give local governments the ability eject an elected official from office, or disqualify the individual from holding office.

-11 The District of Squamish's responsible conduct framework provides a useful example.
+The District of Squamish's responsible conduct framework provides a useful example.
 The District's Code of Conduct Bylaw references the Remuneration and Expenses Bylaw, which sets out automatic, successive and cumulative reductions in remuneration of 10%, 15% and 25% for breaches to the Code of Conduct.
 Each reduction applies for 12 months.

-12 In some responsible conduct frameworks, such as that in place in Manitoba, local governing bodies are required to consider specific factors when determining the appropriate sanctions to impose:
+In some responsible conduct frameworks, such as that in place in Manitoba, local governing bodies are required to consider specific factors when determining the appropriate sanctions to impose.